wd5gnr/verifla/README.md

 The triggered output goes high when something triggers the state machine.
 The data sample clock only reads a sample when the cqual, the clock qualifier, is 1 (the default).
-So if you know your circuit only does interesting things when counter==0 for example you can set that as the clock qualifer.
+So if you know your circuit only does interesting things when counter==0 for example you can set that as the clock qualifier.
 You can drive exttrig to 1 if you want to trigger with your own complex logic.
 For example, you could have a state machine read serial data and trigger when you see a certain serial character.
 For the internal trigger, you can inhibit it by setting trigqual to 0 (the default is 1).
 For example, you